UCSB-AMPLab/ucsb-amplab.github.io/_projects/2025-02-01-digital-storytelling.md

   - María del Pilar Ramírez Restrepo, History, UCSB
   - Adelaida Ávila, Neogranadina
 date: 2025-01-01 00:00:00
-description: A prototype platform and methodology that would allow scholars to present expert narratives aimed at different audiences through the display of born-digital or digitized objects, whether historical manuscripts, images, video or audio recordings, or 3D visualizations.
+description: A prototype platform and methodology that will allow scholars to present expert narratives aimed at different audiences through the display of born-digital or digitized objects, whether historical manuscripts, images, video or audio recordings, or 3D visualizations.
 featured_image: lab-placeholder.jpeg
 accent_color: '#4C60E6'
 gallery_images: